nikprov/Recipe-hub-app/recipe-hub-frontend/README-frontend.md

 ## Styling Approach

-We use Tailwind CSS with a custom configuration:
+I used Tailwind CSS with a custom configuration:

 ```typescript
 // tailwind.config.js